samyouel84/password-gen/README.md

   - Alphabets only (lowercase and uppercase)
   - Numbers only
   - Alphanumeric (no special characters)
-- Password strength indicator with color coding
+- Password strength indicator with colour coding
 - Configurable password length
 - Generate multiple passwords at once
 - Automatic clipboard copying